 Alternative Textbook Program

-The Alternative Textbook Program is an initiative for faculty who are interested in replacing traditional textbooks with open textbooks, library subscription materials, or other free materials.
+The Alternative Textbook Program is an initiative for faculty interested in replacing traditional textbooks with open textbooks, library subscription materials, or other free materials.
 Faculty who participate in the program receive a stipend to support the transition to free course materials.

 Program Guidelines